Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] No, the IAM user policy would need to be examined first to determine whether any data is publicly accessible.
 - [ ] No, the S3 bucket ACL and object ACLs need to be examined first to determine whether any data is publicly accessible.

-### A company’s security engineer is configuring Amazon S3 permissions to ban all current and future public buckets However, the company hosts several websites directly off S3 buckets with public access enabled.
+### A company's security engineer is configuring Amazon S3 permissions to ban all current and future public buckets However, the company hosts several websites directly off S3 buckets with public access enabled.
 The engineer needs to bock me pubic S3 buckets without causing any outages on me easting websites.
 The engineer has set up an Amazon CloudFrom distribution or each website.
 Which set or steps should the security engineer implement next?

 - [x] Configure an S3 bucket as the origin an origin access identity (OAI) for the CloudFront distribution Switch the DNS records from websites to point to the CloudFront distribution Enable Nock public access settings at the account level.
 - [ ] Configure an S3 bucket as the origin with an origin access identity (OAI) for the CloudFront distribution Switch the ONS records tor the websites to point to the CloudFront disinfection Then, tor each S3 bucket enable block public access settings.